Spotlight: the great eggfly

 But rich in minerals, protein and sodium, these are perfect meals for some butterflies and moths.

 The great eggfly (Hypolimnas bolina) will also gladly sip sweat from human foreheads, and it thinks nothing of ingesting urine.

-It can sometimes be seen at Sensational Butterflies, a gathering of live butterflies in the Museum's tropical house.
+It can often be seen at Sensational Butterflies, a gathering of live butterflies in the Museum's tropical house.